Blotch3D/Blotch3D/README.md

 MonoGame fully implements Microsoft's (no longer supported) XNA 4 engine, but for multiple platforms.
 It also implements features beyond XNA 4.
-So understand that XNA 4 documentation you come across may not show you the best way to do something, and documentation of earlier versions of XNA (versions 2 and 3) will often not be correct.
+Therefore XNA 4 documentation you come across may not show you the best way to do something, and documentation of earlier versions of XNA (versions 2 and 3) will often not be correct.
 For conversion of XNA3 to XNA4 see [http://www.nelsonhurst.com/xna-3-1-to-xna-4-0-cheatsheet/.](http://www.nelsonhurst.com/xna-3-1-to-xna-4-0-cheatsheet/)

 Note that to support all the platforms, certain limitations were